timotuulio/sheetScriptCodeCompiler/04_semantics_and_running/readMe.md

 Implemented in code:
 Semantic checks:
 1. Variables and functions and subfunctions need to be defined before use and the names need to be unique.
 - This is done before running the code when doing the semantic check to make the symbol table.
 If the user tries to add a variable with the same name that already exists, the program gives an error message and crashes.
+This works with functions and subroutines but they are not implemented later so using them will yield message: "Error, unknown node of type subroutine/function definition"

 2. Range expression of style SS'A1 ..
 SS'A5 checks that both values refer to the same sheet and that the range is either vertical or horizontal.
 - Both sheet-coordinates are secured in a table so that the values are easily accessed.
 The sheet variables are taken apart so that I have both the alphabetical and numerical values.
 The values of both sheets are compared; if there are more characters or if the character comparison (a < b) returns true, then there has been change in the rows.
 If the second number is greater than the first, there has been change in the columns.
 With xor-operator I check that only one of these has been changed.
 If so, the range definition is added to the symbol table.
 If not, the range expression gives the value of 0.